technmsg/blog/v2/content/solar/solar-activation.md

 ## Activation Day

-Pending.
+BGE came to install the net meter on January 5th, 2015.
+After jotting down the current reading on the (old) meter, the technician popped the old metter off and popped the new meter into place.
+Electricity to the house was out for about five seconds during the exchange, and afterward the net meter read 00000 kWh.

+The system was first energized on January 6th, 2015.

 ## After Activation

+Just before activation, [Solar Energy World](www.solarenergyworld.com) pre-registered me for SREC payment processing with [Sol Systems](http://www.solsystemscompany.com/).
+Sol Systems required copies of the Interconnect agreement as well as a short contract to trade SRECs on my behalf; all easily handled.

-After activation, [Solar Energy World](www.solarenergyworld.com) pre-registers me for SREC payment processing with [SolSystems](http://www.solsystemscompany.com/).
-After I make my final payment, they will apply for my Maryland grant and send me the warranty booklet.
+After I made my final payment, Solar Energy World applied for my Maryland grant.
+They also will send me a warranty booklet.

 Next: [The Bottom Line](/v2/solar/solar-ongoing.html)